Its hard to find the right family law attorney when caught up in a recent separation. There...Read more

 If your are dreading a lot of emotional arguing, let us help.
 Mediation is an excellent way to avoid an expensive or acrimonious trial, and is often ordered by the Court for that reason.
 We can represent one client in a mediation or conduct a mediation between the parties.

-No, but you or your spouse needs to be a Colorado resident for 6 months — even if you live apart.
+No, but you or your spouse needs to be a Colorado resident for atleast 90 days — even if you live apart.

 It can very considerably from a month to several years.
 It depends on how many details have already been agreed to, whether there are children or a shared business involved, how much property must be divided, etc. and how readily the parties are to agree on these points.
 We recommend you contact us and set up an initial office conference.
 This is where the attorney gets an overview of the case at hand, advises you of your options and determines the initial fee retainer amount.

-Colorado divorce courts can order temporary child support, so that your kids receive the care they need while you wait for your divorce to become finalized.
+Colorado divorce courts can order temporary and long term child support as well as spousal maintenance, so that your kids receive the care they need while you wait for your divorce to become finalized.
 Your attorneys can help you figure out how to position your needs for temporary-support and divorce hearings.

 Every situation is unique and no one can guarantee an outcome in court, but the law is designed to accommodate changes in status as in alimony cases.